zenwalk/feralfilehosting/Feral Wiki/HTTP/Apache - basics/readme.md

 pkill -u $(whomami) apache2
 ```

-Then wait for the daemon to be automatically restarted
+Then wait for the daemon to be automatically restarted, it can take up to five minutes for Apache to restart.

 **List loaded modules:**